rafaelss/pg_queue/README.md

     PgQueue.connection = ActiveRecord::Base.connection.raw_connection
     PgQueue.logger = Rails.logger
-    PgQueue.interval = 3 # the number of seconds you want the worker wait after process the job
+    PgQueue.interval = 3 # the number of seconds you want the worker wait after process a job

 Add this line in the Rakefile